ZhangWei-KUMO/YouTube-Subtitles-pdf-generator/README.md

 *   **Free to Use:** Download videos and generate subtitles without any cost.
 *   **Bilingual Support:** Create subtitles that show the original language and a translated version.
 *   **Multiple Language Support:** Supports a variety of languages for both original and translated subtitles.

-**How to Use:**

-1.  **Input YouTube Link:** Paste the URL of the YouTube video you want to download or create subtitles for.
-2.  **Choose Languages:** Select the original language of the video and the desired language for the translation.
-3.  **Submit:** Click the submit button to download the video or generate the bilingual subtitle.
-4.   **Download:** The downloaded video or the generated subtitle file will be downloaded.